 On another computer in the network: If you are using another computer with the same network, you have to enter the IP address of the computer that is running the server.
 To find its address, go to the server computer and type ipconfig in the command prompt.
 The IP Address should look somewhat this: 192.168.1.1.
 Just the numbers will be different.[The IP Addresses used here are for reference only.]

-These are the suggestion that I had in my stock.
-If you have any additional suggestion, of How to Setup a Minecraft server, please tell us in the comment box below.
+These are the suggestion that we had in our stock.
+If you have any additional query, regarding How to Setup a Minecraft server, please tell us in the comment box below.